Co-produce the film

 He has also developed film and TV series concepts with Mosiac (LA), Iconoclast/Anonymous content Aquarius Film (Aus) and FX.

-His Business Management degree and advertising expertise create a rare blend of blue-sky thinking and grounded financial acumen — the kind required to balance creative ambition with commercial discipline for a project that delivers.
+His Business Management degree and advertising expertise create a rare blend of blue-sky thinking and grounded financial acumen — the kind required to balance creative ambition with commercial discipline.